 New Zealand’s flexible education system gives you a huge range of institutions to choose from in every part of the country.
 Start exploring our schools, universities, institutes of technology and polytechnics, private training establishments or English language schools.

 Alternatively, you can start your journey to studying abroad in New Zealand by exploring your study options.

 Different institutions and courses will have different English language requirements, so check with the institution you’re considering applying to.

-The New Zealand Qualifications Authority (NZQF) sets English language entry requirements for international students.
+The New Zealand Qualifications Authority (NZQA) sets English language entry requirements for international students.
 Read its questions and answers on English language requirements, or see Universities New Zealand’s information about English language requirements for university students.

 If you plan to study more than one course in New Zealand, the Pathway Student Visa may be the only visa you need.
 It covers up to three consecutive programmes of study over five years with one or more qualifying education providers.

 Our How to apply page has everything you need to start your journey towards studying abroad in New Zealand, from a study checklist to resources on visas, agents and scholarships.

 If you would like assistance to plan your study experience in New Zealand, visit our Agents page to find an ENZ Recognised Agent.

 What you should pack will depend on where you’ll be living in New Zealand and how long you’re here for, but these tips from an international student should give you a good idea of the type of things to consider bringing.